Blog

 Deprovisioning benefits both you, the SaaS provider, and your end customers.

-For your customer, deprovisioning accounts means:
+For your customer, deprovisioning means:

-When organizations correctly deprovision users, they stop paying for things like user licenses and storage that nobody is using – they save money by only paying for what they actually use.
+• Cost savings: When organizations correctly deprovision users, they stop paying for things like user licenses and storage that nobody is using – they save money by only paying for what they actually use.

 For you (the service provider), deprovisioning means:

-Supporting deprovisioning, especially if automated, in your app addresses critical operational, security, and compliance needs for potential clients.
+• Easier to close deals: Supporting deprovisioning, especially if automated, in your app addresses critical operational, security, and compliance needs for potential clients.
 It’s much easier to close deals if your app doesn’t add significant admin overhead for your customers’ teams and demonstrates a commitment to security.

-Effective deprovisioning can also reduce the volume of support requests related to access management and security issues.
+• Lower support costs: Effective deprovisioning can also reduce the volume of support requests related to access management and security issues.
 Fewer support incidents mean lower support costs and a better overall customer experience, as customers encounter fewer problems related to unauthorized access or compromised accounts.

 What are automated provisioning systems?